Man abandoned 3 kids on busy road on Christmas

-Hillsborough County Deputies arrested a man they say left 3 young children on the side of a busy road on Christmas night.
-Deputies say 54-year-old James Williams was in a crash along Turkey Creek Road in Plant City, fled the scene on foot, leaving the children in a state of "panic."
+PLANT CITY, Fla. -- Deputies arrested a man they say left 3 young children on the side of a busy road on Christmas night.
+The Hillsborough County Sheriff's Office says 54-year-old James Williams was in a crash along Turkey Creek Road in Plant City, fled the scene on foot, leaving the children in a state of "panic."

 Family members say the children are 7, 10 and 11 years old.
 They say Williams is the great-uncle of the children.
 The entire family had just finished celebrating Christmas in Tampa, with many of the cars packed with toys.
 Some of the kids got into Williams' car to drive back to Plant City.